Questions about new adult-use legislation

 Will it be legal to grow cannabis at home?

 A person 21 years or older may lawfully cultivate up to two plants in their home, out of public view.
 Likewise, a household may cultivate a maximum of two plants, regardless of how many persons over age 21 live in the residence.
 Individuals under 21 are not permitted to cultivate cannabis plants.
-The General Assembly may also adopt additional home grow laws for medical cannabis patients during its 2023 legislative session.
+In addition, medical patients registered with the Maryland Cannabis Administration can cultivate two additional plants, for a total of four plants; not to exceed more than four plants in a given residence.
+Landlords and property owners can prohibit growing cannabis on their properties.

 Use and consumption questions

 Cannabis (and hemp) smoking is prohibited in any public place or in any motor vehicle.
-A public place includes outdoor spaces and indoor spaces open to the public, including bars and restaurants, public transportation (e.g., buses, vans, trains, taxicabs, limousines) and indoor places of employment.
+A public place includes outdoor spaces and indoor spaces open to the public, including parks, streets and sidewalks, bars and restaurants, public transportation (e.g., buses, van, trains, taxicabs, limousines) and indoor places of employment.
 Because cannabis remains illegal at the federal level, you also may not possess cannabis on any federal property such as a national park.

 Can I use cannabis at work?